jorinvo/me/content/post/most-used-shell-commands.md

 ---
 date: 2016-07-04T21:12:57+02:00
-description: |
-  I used the Unix shell to get some insight into my most-used shell commands.
 title: What Are Your Most Used Shell Commands?
 ---

+I used the Unix shell to get some insight into my most-used shell commands.<!--more-->

 If you are curious to see which shell commands you are using the most, I have a one-liner for you to find out.